 - Nasal sprays or rinses.
-Over-the-counter nasal corticosteroids, such as fluticasone (Flonase), reduce airway inflammation caused by mold allergies.
-Also, a solution of warm, distilled water and saline can help rinse your nasal passages of mold spores and remove congestion.
+Over-the-counter (OTC) nasal corticosteroids, like fluticasone (Flonase), reduce airway inflammation caused by mold allergies.
+A solution of warm, distilled water and saline can also help rinse your nasal passages of mold spores and remove congestion.

-- Over-the-counter (OTC) medications.
-Antihistamines, such as cetirizine (Zyrtec) or loratadine (Claritin), reduce your immune system response, minimizing airway inflammation.
-Decongestants, such as pseudoephedrine (Sudafed), help keep down swelling due to allergic reactions.
+- OTC medications.
+Antihistamines, like cetirizine (Zyrtec) or loratadine (Claritin), reduce your immune system response, minimizing airway inflammation.
+Decongestants, like pseudoephedrine (Sudafed), help keep down swelling due to allergic reactions.

 - Montelukast (Singulair).
-This oral medication reduces mucus in your airways, which reduces symptoms of both mold allergies and asthma.
+This oral medication reduces mucus in your airways, which decreases symptoms of both mold allergies and asthma.
+However, in March 2020

 - Allergy shots.
-Your doctor may recommend getting regular shots with small amounts of allergens to build up your body’s immunity to them over time.
+Your doctor may recommend getting regular shots with small amounts of allergens to get your immune system used to them over time.

-It’s best to hire a professional to help you identify and remove black mold, especially if you’re severely allergic or vulnerable to it.
+It’s best to hire a professional to help you identify and remove mold, especially if you’re allergic or vulnerable to it.

-Here are some steps for identifying and removing black mold.
+Here are some steps for identifying and removing mold.

 Identifying mold in your home

-- Look for causes of mold growth, such as a leak, lack of ventilation, or old food, papers, or wood.
+- Potential causes.
+Look for causes of mold growth, like a leak, water damage, lack of ventilation, or old food, papers, or wood.

 Removing mold from your home

-- Remove any objects from the area that haven’t been touched by mold growth.
+- Sort and discard.
+Remove any objects from the area that haven’t been touched by mold growth.
 Throw away any items that can’t be cleaned.

 You can’t prevent all mold, but you can reduce the amount in your home.
-Here are some do’s and don’ts for keeping mold from growing indoors.
+Here are some do’s and don’ts for managing mold and keeping it from growing indoors.

-- Leave doors and windows open for ventilation when you bathe, shower, or do other activities that can increase moisture.
+- Leave doors and windows open and run fans for ventilation when you bathe, shower, cook, wash dishes, or do other activities that can increase moisture.

 - Use a dehumidifier to keep indoor relative humidity (RH) below 50 percent.

-- Use an indoor air purifier with high-efficiency particulate air (HEPA) filtration or install an appropriate high-efficiency filter in your furnace or ventilation system.
+- Use an indoor air purifier with a high-efficiency particulate air (HEPA) filter, or install an appropriate high-efficiency filter in your furnace or ventilation system.
 This won’t remove the source of the mold, but it may help reduce allergy symptoms.